ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

     CombineSpans([0,7], [0,7]) returns the span [0,7]
     ```

-- Span 2 is not after span 1 i.e. left-to-right order is *not* maintained:
+- Span 2 is not after span 1.
+In other words, left-to-right order is *not* maintained:

     ```
     CombineSpans(‘IgnoreOrder’, [0,10], [0,7]) returns the span [0,10]